Quantum asymptotic phase reveals signatures of quantum synchronization: Asymptotic phases for quantum oscillatory systems

+We showed that this quantum asymptotic phase yields appropriate phase values, namely, it always increases with a constant frequency $\Omega_1$ as $\dot{\Phi}_1(\rho) = \Omega_1$ with the evolution of $\rho$ even in the strong quantum regime and reproduces the conventional asymptotic phase in the semiclassical regime~\cite{kato2022definition}.
+We note that $\Phi_1(\rho)$ is not defined when $\langle V_1 \rangle = 0$.

-For strongly stochastic oscillators, Thomas and Lindner~\cite{thomas2014asymptotics} proposed a definition of the asymptotic phase in terms of the slowest decaying eigenfunction of the backward Fokker-Planck operator, based on the consideration of the mean first passage time.
-Consider a stochastic system obeying a Fokker-Planck equation (FPE)
+This quantum asymptotic phase is a natural extension of the asymptotic phase for stochastic limit-cycle oscillators defined in terms of the slowest decaying eigenfunction of the backward Kolmogorov (Fokker-Planck) operator \cite{thomas2014asymptotic} from the Koopman operator viewpoint \cite{kato2021asymptotic}.